wapcaplet/cukable/README.md

 Cukable provides a workaround to this in the form of something called `AaaAccelerator`.
 If you have a suite of three features:

-- MyFeatures
+- MyFeatures (suite)
-    - FirstFeature
+    - FirstFeature (test)
-    - SecondFeature
+    - SecondFeature (test)
-    - ThirdFeature
+    - ThirdFeature (test)

 and you want to be able to run the entire suite without invoking a separate Cucumber instance each time, simply create a new child page of `MyFeatures` called `AaaAccelerator` (named this way so it will be executed first in the suite):

-- MyFeatures
+- MyFeatures (suite)
-    - AaaAccelerator
+    - AaaAccelerator (test)
-    - FirstFeature
+    - FirstFeature (test)
-    - SecondFeature
+    - SecondFeature (test)
-    - ThirdFeature
+    - ThirdFeature (test)

 The new page does not need to have any content; you can leave it empty if you like.
 Its existence alone will cause acceleration to take effect for the suite that it's in.

-Caveats
+You can nest suites inside each other, and each suite can have its own accelerator page.
+Whenever you execute a suite, the highest-level accelerator will be executed (thus running as many features as possible together).

+Gotchas
 -------

 Because FitNesse interprets certain text as a form of markup, you should be